How Image Compression Works (Without Losing Quality)

 JPEG compression is a multi-step process that is surprisingly clever.
 First, the image is converted from RGB color to YCbCr, which separates brightness (luminance) from color (chrominance).
 Human eyes are much more sensitive to brightness differences than color differences, so the color channels can be downsampled — reduced in resolution — without visible impact.

 Next, the image is divided into 8x8 pixel blocks.
+The exact mechanics of why this matters are discussed in more depth in the JPEG vs PNG vs WebP comparison.
 Each block undergoes a Discrete Cosine Transform (DCT), which converts the spatial pixel data into frequency components.
 High-frequency components represent fine detail, while low-frequency components represent broad areas of color.

 The quality setting controls quantization — the step where frequency components are rounded to fewer distinct values.
 At high quality, the rounding is gentle and most detail is preserved.
 At low quality, the rounding is aggressive and fine details are lost, which can produce the blocky artifacts that JPEG compression is known for.